 ByDr.
-Brennan Commerford, D.C.·Last reviewed: May 2026
+Brennan Commerford, D.C.·Last reviewed: April 2026

-Magnesium Glycinate vs Oxide: An 80% vs 4% Absorption Gap
+Magnesium Glycinate vs Oxide: Absorption and Tolerability

 Updated 2026 · Reviewed by Dr. Brennan Commerford, D.C.